aalexmmaldonado/omics/docs/appendices/file-types/fastq.md

 ## Q is for Quality

 Each base has a quality character associated with it, representing how confidently the machine identified (called) the base.
-The probability of error per base is given as a Phred score, calculated from an integer value ($Q$) derived from the quality character associated to the base.
+The probability of error per base is given as a Phred score, $Q$, calculated from an integer value derived from the quality character associated to the base.
 This error probability, $P$ is computed with

 $$